 4K capture is a more common feature for starters on mirrorless cameras, while DSLRs have been slow to offer this functionality.
 There's also the efficient live view autofocus and processing power, while there's a growing range of adapters and accessories out there to offer users a complete system.

-Panasonic has carved out a niche for itself with the GH4 (and for that matter the forthcoming GH5), offering a hybrid stills/video camera that's loved by enthusiast photographers and professional cameramen, while Sony has opted for a similar approach with the Alpha A7S II.
+Panasonic has carved out a niche for itself with the GH4 (and for that matter the forthcoming GH5), offering a hybrid stills/video camera that's loved by enthusiast photographers and professional cinematographers, while Sony has opted for a similar approach with the Alpha A7S II.

 - DSLR: Even entry-level models have full manual controls, and DSLRs are powerful cameras

 - CSC: They match DSLRs feature for feature, often going a step or two further

 In terms of photographic features and controls, DSLRs and CSCs are hard to split here.

 They all offer full manual control over exposure and focusing and can shoot raw files as well as JPEGs, allowing you to get the best image quality possible.
 In any one sector, such as entry-level cameras, enthusiast or pro models, the control layouts and capabilities are pretty similar.
 Entry-level DSLRs tend to hide away the manual controls under a layer of automation, but it's the same for CSCs.

 Keep in mind the point about viewfinders, though – all DSLRs have viewfinders, but often cheaper compact system cameras don't.

 8. Image quality

 - DSLR: DSLRs use the latest and best state of the art APS-C or full-frame sensors